MFaizan18/HedgeGPT/README.md

 What it is: A drift‐corrected log‐price used as the input to spline basis functions.

-Why we use it: By subtracting `(μ− 1/2 σ )tΔt`, we remove the deterministic drift component and isolate the stochastic part of `lnS`.
+Why we use it: By subtracting `(μ− 1/2σ)tΔt`, we remove the deterministic drift component and isolate the stochastic part of `lnS`.

 How it fits: `X k,t` is what we “encode” via B‐splines to build our approximate value/hedge functions.